 Excellent Campus Facilities and Infrastructure

 Malaysia offers excellent campus facilities, modern infrastructure, and innovative teaching aids for engineering.
-The schools in Malaysia offer a great learning atmosphere.
+The universities in Malaysia offer a great learning atmosphere.
 A number of leading engineering universities have developed in-house labs and testing facilities dedicated to helping students learn with hands-on experience, operate with state-of-the-art machinery and stay up-to-date with the latest innovations in engineering and technology.